ayoayco/Cozy/CONTRIBUTING.md

 ## Tech Stack

 This project is built with the following tech
+1. TypeScript, HTML, SCSS - even just knowing basic JS and CSS will give you familiarity of the code
 1. [Astro](https://astro.build) - Astro is the chosen framework, please read throught the basics on their docs if you are unfamiliar
-1. [Vite](https://vitejs.dev) - Vite is the bundler Astro is using and it allows us to do server-side rendering
+ - we don't use any framework that ships to the browser, we only write Astro components for server-side rendering, and vanilla DOM manipulation via `script` tags.
 1. [@extractus/article-extractor](https://www.npmjs.com/package/@extractus/article-extractor) - Article Extractor is the library we use to fetch and extract article content

 ## Setting up the project